isdk/tool-event.js/README.md

 Its core design philosophy is to **seamlessly integrate a publish/subscribe model into the familiar RPC/RESTful architecture you already use**.
 Instead of manually managing a separate WebSocket or SSE connection, you treat real-time events as just another "tool" that is discoverable and callable through the standard `tool-rpc` framework.
 This approach dramatically simplifies the complexity of building interactive AI agents, live data dashboards, notification systems, and any application requiring real-time updates.

-In short, `@isdk/tool-event` lets you handle all remote communication—whether it's a regular RPC or a real-time event stream—in a unified and simple way.
+In short, `@isdk/tool-event` allows you to handle all events in a unified and simple way, whether they are events on remote services or local events.

 This package is built upon `@isdk/tool-func` and `@isdk/tool-rpc`.
 Please ensure you are familiar with their core concepts before proceeding.